The Clams

 Tony and Pete brought several friends into the project.
 Drummer STEVE GADD (Paul Simon, Eric Clapton), pianist/musicologist MICHAEL HOLMES and guitarist/washboardist VINNIE PASTERNACK.
 Grammy award-winner DIXON VAN WINKLE came on board to engineer the session.
 Dixon also took a tuba solo, but due to length considerations it was edited out for the single release.
 (You had to keep it under 3 minutes back then.)
 Tony played bass, and also took a lead solo on saw.
 (Yes, "saw" ... that's not a typo) Pete played banjo; Tony, Pete & Vinnie did the SFX, vocals and the kazoo ensemble chorus.
 Looking for a different sound, Steve laid down the groove with brushes on a New York City phone book.
 The recording sessions took place over a weekend at the legendary A&R Studios on 48th street in New York City.

 Not counting one unfinished track ("The Godfather Does The Soft-shoe") the Clams' session produced two covers, The Carpenters' "Close To You" and Roberta Flack's "The First Time Ever I Saw Your Face."
-Steve Gadd was doing a lot of high-visibility session work during at that time, which undoubtedly helped to open the door at Creed Taylor's CTI Records, a major international jazz label.
-The 2 Clams tracks were subsequently released as the A and B sides of a 45 single by Three Brothers, a sub-division label of CTI.
+Steve Gadd was doing a lot of high-visibility session work during that time, which undoubtedly helped to open the door at Creed Taylor's CTI Records, a major international jazz label.
+The 2 Clams tracks were subsequently released as the A and B sides of a 45 single by Three Brothers, a subsidiary label of CTI.
 But Creed Taylor hadn't authorized the release; in fact, he didn't even know about it.
 So with no money authorized for manufacturing and promotion, the CTI machine just pressed enough promotional copies to send to radio stations and called it a day, probably hoping that nobody would notice.

 No such luck.